hpourv/DP-Logistic-Regression/README.md

 ![My Image](dpdef.png)

 The aforementioned definition is about the behavior of M and promises that no individual’s data has a large impact on the output.
 More formally, when an ϵ−differentially private algorithm runs on two neighboring datasets, the resulting distributions over the output space will be very similar,and this similarity is captured by a multiplicative factor e^ϵ.
 The required noise for satisfying DP is calibrated based on the global sensitivity of the computation.
-We formalize the mathematical definition of the global sensitivity in the following.
+I formalize the mathematical definition of the global sensitivity in the following.

 ![My Image](dpdef2.png)